ovh/cds/docs/content/hosting/ready-to-run/docker-compose/docker-compose.md

 $ docker pull ovhcom/cds-engine:latest

 # Create PostgreSQL database, redis and elasticsearch
-$ docker-compose up --no-recreate -d cds-db-api cds-db-cdn cds-cache elasticsearch dockerhost
+$ docker-compose up --no-recreate -d cds-db cds-cache elasticsearch dockerhost

 # check if database is up, the logs must contain "LOG: database system is ready to accept connections"
 $ docker-compose logs| grep 'database system is ready to accept connections'
-# you should have this line after few seconds: cds-db-api_1 | LOG:  database system is ready to accept connections
-# you should have this line after few seconds: cds-db-cdn_1 | LOG:  database system is ready to accept connections
+# you should have this line after few seconds: cds-db_1 | LOG:  database system is ready to accept connections

 $ docker-compose up --no-recreate cds-migrate
 # You should have this log: "cdstest_cds-migrate_1 exited with code 0"